Moderna agreed to ‘equitable access’ for its coronavirus vaccine, but most of its doses are going to wealthy countries

 Asked about the $900,000 grant, equitable access provisions and calls to make the Moderna vaccine widely available, company spokeswoman Colleen Hussey referred The Washington Post to a more than three-month-old news release about third quarter financial results, which noted that discussions with Covax — an initiative to equitably distribute vaccines around the world — were “ongoing.”

 Moderna is certainly not the only coronavirus vaccine maker to enter into deals with rich countries.
-Just 16 percent of the world’s population has snapped up 60 percent of doses, according to an estimate from researchers at Duke University.
+Just 16 percent of the world’s population have snapped up 60 percent of doses, according to an estimate from researchers at Duke University.

 But Moderna’s record stands out because none of its doses are yet earmarked for what the World Bank classifies as low-income nations.